zer0def/nginxinc-kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 ---

-The Ingress Controller exposes an endpoint and provides host statistics for Virtual Servers (VS) and Transport Servers (TS).
+The Ingress Controller exposes an endpoint and provides host statistics for services exposed using the  VirtualServer (VS) and TransportServer (TS) resource objects.
 It exposes data in JSON format and returns HTTP status codes.
-The response body holds information about the total, down and the unhealthy number of upstreams associated with the hostname.
+The response body holds information about the total, down and the unhealthy number of upstream pods associated with the configured hostname.
-Returned HTTP codes indicate the health of the upstreams (service).
+Returned HTTP codes indicate the health of the service.

-The service is not healthy (HTTP response code different than 200 OK) if all upstreams are unhealthy.
+The service is indicated as not healthy (HTTP response code different than 200 OK) if all upstreams (pods) are determined unhealthy by NGINX Plus.
-The service is healthy if at least one upstream is healthy.
+The service is healthy if at least one upstream pod is healthy as determined by NGINX Plus.
 In this case, the endpoint returns HTTP code 200 OK.

+NGINX Plus determination of healthy can be tuned using advanced health checks, and also dynamically relate to pods responses and responsiveness.
+See Upstream Healthcheck https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream

 ## Enabling Service Insight Endpoint